FOOD & WINE

 La Villa Wines Photograph by Kylie Bell

-Built in a charming, Italian-inspired villa style, La Villa Wines Cellar Door is a unique experience, producing cool-climate wines of Chardonnay, Pinot Noir, Pinot Gris, Savagnin and Nebbiolo.
-Visitors have an opportunity to meet the owners, Marcus and Gail, who take visitors through wine tastings.
-Located only minutes from the port city of Devonport, and the historical township of Latrobe.
+Built in a charming, Italian-inspired villa style, La Villa Wines Cellar Door offers a unique experience, producing cool-climate wines including Chardonnay, Pinot Noir, Pinot Gris, Savagnin, and Nebbiolo.
+Visitors have the opportunity to meet the owners, Marcus and Gail, who personally guide guests through wine tastings.
+Conveniently located just minutes from the port city of Devonport and the historic township of Latrobe, it’s an ideal stop on the Central North Coast wine trail.

 Eastford Creek Vineyard